noelwelsh/noelwelsh.com/about.md

 ---
 {% include JB/setup %}

 I'm Noel, but you've worked that out already.
+I'm [@noelwelsh](http://twitter.com/noelwelsh) on Twitter, and also [noelwelsh](https://github.com/noelwelsh) on Github.

 I have a passion for the digital computer, which I see as the most powerful invention of modern times.
 I am interested in all aspects of computing, with a particular interest in machine learning.
 The latter led me to get a MSc and PhD in the subject.